The Best Free Antivirus Software 2026

 What we liked

 Avast Free Antivirus is an excellent selection if you want the most secure, feature-laden free antivirus option that works across multiple device types.
 While all three top choices have strengths and weaknesses, Avast's free software appears to be the most balanced considering the number of free features you get and the quality of their performance.
-It also comes with fewer drawbacks compared to other free antivirus software products.
+It also comes with fewer drawbacks compared to other free antivirus software.

 Avast Premium Security smart scan results (no threats found)